 - If you are unable to fall asleep or stay asleep, leave your bedroom and engage in a quiet activity elsewhere.
 Do not permit yourself to fall asleep outside the bedroom.

 - Return to bed when - and only when - you are sleepy.
-Repeat this process of often as necessary throughout the night.
+Repeat this process as often as necessary throughout the night.

 - Maintain a regular arise time, even on days off work and on weekends.